-MIN402 Ministerial Ethics (1 unit)
+MIN402 Ministerial Ethics (1 credit)

 Doctrinal ethics, relationships of ministers to each other, confidentiality ethics in counseling, and relationship of pastor with members in other churches.
-Prerequisites: None.

-MUS100 Music Fundamentals (1 unit)
+MUS100 Music Fundamentals (1 credit)

 This course is the study of the rudiments of scales, intervals, triads, and music notation.
 It is designed for students who have little or no prior music theory knowledge.
-Prerequisite: None.